Angela Gurnell: Research and career

 At Southampton, Gurnell was appointed Senior Lecturer and eventually promoted to Reader.
 She was awarded a personal chair at the University of Birmingham in 1995, where she stayed until she joined King's College London in 2002.
 She was Head of Department at King's College until 2006.
 In 2010 Gurnell left King's College to join Queen Mary University of London.

 Gurnell became interested in the interaction between vegetation and fluvial processes.
 She started studying the role of aquatic and riparian plants at landform and river-reach scales.
 Gurnell believes that these plants are engineers of river ecosystems, impacting the development of landforms (so-called morphodynamics).
 She was a pioneer in better understanding riparian vegetation.
 The complex root systems developed by riparian trees can act to reinforce fluvial landforms.
 In low gradient, lowland rivers aquatic plants determine the bed morphology and channel migration.
-She has systematically evaluated how the transport and deposition of large wood.
+She has systematically evaluated how large wood is transported through river systems.

 Gurnell was one of the founders of the Urban River Survey, which analyses hundreds of metres of urban rivers, and the modular river survey, which studies rivers at various spatial scales.
 Both tools allow members of the public and river conservation professionals to collect information about river behaviour, and aim to limit damage to nature.